ramon-rocha/MonoDevelop.CobraBinding/README.md

     gacutil /l Cobra.Core

 Check the reported processorArchitecure.
-It should read 'x86' and not 'MSIL'.
-Now, as long you make sure to target your Cobra programs to the x86 platform (the default option in MonoDevelop) when compiling, running, and debugging, you shouldn't have any issues.
+There should be an entry that reads 'x86' instead of 'MSIL'.
+It's okay to have multiple entries as long as at least one them is 'x86'.
+Now, just make sure to target your Cobra programs to the x86 platform (the default option in MonoDevelop) when compiling, running, and debugging, and you shouldn't have any issues.
 If you have .NET 4.5 installed, you need to make sure you set .NET as the active runtime when debugging as not all of 4.5 mscorlib has been implemented in Mono yet.

 NOTE: Some alternate workarounds may include compiling MonoDevelop from source or maybe installing Cobra targetting the 'anycpu32bitpreferred' platform